What is Annandale & Nithsdale Community Benefit Company (ANCBC), and who is it for?

 What will ANCBC support?

 ANCBC will support charitable activities that support the rural regeneration and sustainability of communities within the area of benefit.
 You do not need to be a registered charity to apply.

-Awards can support a wide range of costs and activities including equipment, running costs for local groups, staff or sessional worker costs, consultations, maintenance or refurbishment of community facilities and capital costs to purchase or develop community assets.
+Awards can support a wide range of costs and activities, including equipment, running costs for local groups, staff or sessional worker costs, consultations, maintenance or refurbishment of community facilities, and capital costs to purchase or develop community assets.

-It should be possible for local people to become members of your organisation or access your services without undue restriction including cost.
+It should be possible for local people to become members of your organisation or access your services without undue restriction, including cost.

 Applications that address any of the following issues are particularly welcomed: